Posted Tuesday, 10-Apr-2018

 The images purport to show copies of Gloomhaven being unloaded.
 Several gamers, including Rae Von, received their copies shortly after from said owner at a drive-through McDonalds; however many gamers report through the dispute group that they still have not received their copies 3 months after retail release.

 Due to how the games industry operates, it is not immediately entirely clear how many games companies have orders stuck with Boarders.
 What is clear, however; is the disappointment and anger these gamers feel.
-My own repeated attempts to contact Boarders have yielded no results, although their Facebook page was updated on March 27th, well after the disputes began.
+My own repeated attempts to contact Boarders have yielded no results, although as of April 25th Boarders had posted an item for sale on their Facebook Page.

 This article will be updated as the situation continues to develop.
 Please contact Calvin at [email protected] with any information you may have.